realJeremySun/first-web-game-lb4/blog/2019-08-02-building-an-online-game-with-loopback-4-pt6.md

 ```

 - `handelLogout` is a function to logout.
 It will remove our token from `localStorage` and user data from `state`.
 - `handelUserData` is a function to fetch user data from back-end and store the data in `state`.
 In react, never change `state` directly.
 If you do that, React will not update the page, because it doesn't know what has been changed.
-You should always use `setState()` to change `state`, so that React can update all pages that related to this change.
+You should always use `setState()` to change `state` so that React can update all pages that related to this change.
 - `authenticationService` and `userService` are my self-defined services to do all of the API calls.
 - `componentDidMount` is a react build-in function that will be executed after the first render.
 I use it to get user data before page loading.
-You can check [here](https://www.tutorialspoint.com/reactjs/reactjs_component_life_cycle) for more information about React component life cycle.
+You can check [here](https://www.tutorialspoint.com/reactjs/reactjs_component_life_cycle) for more information about the React component life cycle.

-The `render` function defined how does our componment looks like.
+The `render` function defined how does our component look like.
 I have four children components here: `NavBar`, `HomePage`, `Login`, and `Signup`.

 We use `react-router-dom` for redirecting.
 I have three pages in my route: